grumpyjames/limits_of_tda/README.md

 # Part Two: Choose your own adventure

-If you're still getting to grips with this idea, I recommend attempting A and then B. If you're feeling confident, head straight for B. If this pattern is already familiar to you, why not try your hand at Z?
+I recommend attempting objective A and then objective B.

+If you're feeling confident, however, you can head straight for B.

+If both of those seem pedestrian, help yourself to objective X.

 ## Objective A : We can bake it for you wholesale